Missouri : 2026 Regular Session : BILL SB1368

 (2) A civil penalty not to exceed two hundred thousand dollars.

-3. Reporting and Enforcement.
-Any individual may report violations of this section to the department.
+3. Any individual may report violations of this section to the department.
 If the department finds that a violation occurred, the department shall ask the attorney general to commence an action in the court of competent jurisdiction.
 If the court finds that a violation occurred, the court may grant damages, civil penalties, criminal penalties, injunctive relief, attorney fees, and any such other relief the court finds appropriate.

-(1) "Aircraft": A machine, a vehicle, or device capable of atmospheric flight, except a parachute or other device used primarily as safety equipment.
+(1) "Aircraft", a machine, a vehicle, or device capable of atmospheric flight, except a parachute or other device used primarily as safety equipment;

-(2) "Airport": The same as defined in section 305.120.
+(2) "Airport", the same as defined in section 305.120;

-(3) "Department": The Missouri department of natural resources.
+(3) "Department", the Missouri department of natural resources;

-(4) "Weather modification": The same as defined in section 640.800.
+(4) "Weather modification", the same as defined in section 640.800.

 (1) Any physical presence of an aircraft on the premises of any airport if the aircraft is equipped with any part, component, device, or otherwise, which may be used for the purpose of weather modification; or